Hugh Pitts

-Hugh Lynn Pitts (April 8, 1934 – April 14, 2017) was an American football linebacker in the National Football League for the Los Angeles Rams.
-He also was a member of the Houston Oilers in the American Football League.
+Hugh Lynn Pitts (April 8, 1934 – April 14, 2017) was an American football linebacker in the National Football League (NFL) for the Los Angeles Rams.
+He also was a member of the Houston Oilers in the American Football League (AFL).
 He played college football at Texas Christian University.

-Early years
+Early life

 Pitts attended Woodville High School.
 He accepted a football scholarship from Texas Christian University.

 As a junior, he became a starter at center, receiving Central Press Association second-team All-American honors.
 As a senior, he was named a team co-captain and received second-team Associated Press All-American honors.

 In 1976, he was inducted into the TCU Lettermen's Association Hall of Fame.

 Professional career

-Pitts was selected by the Los Angeles Rams in the second round (23rd overall) of the 1956 NFL Draft.
+Pitts was selected by the Los Angeles Rams in the second round (23rd overall) of the 1956 NFL draft.
 As a rookie, he appeared in nine games, while playing outside linebacker and intercepting three passes.
 In 1957, he notified the Rams that he was retiring from football.

 On June 18, 1960, he signed as a free agent with the Houston Oilers of the American Football League, after he was convinced to come out of retirement.
 He started 12 games in the franchise's inaugural season and contributed to the team becoming the first American Football League champion.
 He was released before the start of the 1961 season.

 On July 7, 1960, the Rams traded his NFL rights to the Dallas Cowboys in exchange for offensive guard Al Barry.
 Pitts never played for the Cowboys.